chetanmangsuli84/EntityFrameworkDocker/README.md

 This service uses SQL Server container as a backend to persist the messages I have used Swagger as a UI component to test all the functionalities.
 This application is containerized. using Docker.

-Image of this application is also available on the dokcer hub https://hub.docker.com/repository/docker/chetanmangsuli84/messageswebapi
+Image of this application is also available on the docker hub https://hub.docker.com/repository/docker/chetanmangsuli84/messageswebapi
+Image is also available in the Azure containers location :  audition09081984.azurecr.io/messageswebapi:latest

 To run the application you can clone the code